isomerpages/enterprisesg-switch/_flagship/Lab Crawls/Singapore Science Park.md

 #### **Early Medical Centre powered by MiRXES**

-Visit the Early Medical Centre in Singapore Science Park 1 to learn how it will serve as an incubation hub to accelerate the adoption of preventive healthcare in Singapore.
+The Early Medical Centre in Singapore Science Park 1 serves as an incubation hub to accelerate the adoption of preventive healthcare in Singapore.

 ![Early Medical Centre powered by MiRXES SWITCH 2022](/images/early.jpg) *Photo courtesy of Early Medical Centre powered by MiRXES*